RickStrahl/BlogPosts/2021-03/LiveReloadServer--A-.NET-Core-Based-Generic-Static-Web-Server-with-Live-Reload/LivereloadserverANetCoreBasedGenericStaticWebServerWithLiveReload-Rick’s Mac mini.md

 ![Live Reload With Razor anti-trust site](https://github.com/RickStrahl/LiveReloadServer/raw/master/Assets/LiveReloadAntiTrustSite.gif)

-This sample demonstrates:

-* Point at a folder and go
-* Serving static content
-* Serving RazorPages dynamic content
-* Editing with Live Reload on changes (Html, CSS, Razor)
-* Fixing errors in Razor Code with live reload

 ## What is LiveReloadServer?
 **LiveReloadServer** is a practical, easy to install, easy to use, local, command line based Web Server geared to Web development tasks for static Web content.

-The server also includes some dynamic features like built-in themed Markdown rendering and standalone RazorPages support, but these dynamic features require runtime support when deployed, provided by a .NET Core based server runtime.
+The server also includes some dynamic features like built-in themed Markdown rendering and standalone RazorPages support, but these dynamic features require runtime support when deployed, provided by .NET Core based server runtime.

 Here's a highlight list of some of the features: